-In his new book, “Advice and Dissent: Why America Suffers when Economics and Politics Collide,” Princeton University economics professor Alan S. Blinder addresses the widening gap between the views of economists and politicians.
-A member of President Bill Clinton’s Council of Economic Advisors, Blinder argues that economists tend to focus on the benefits of economic efficiency while ignoring the human costs of their policy prescriptions.
+In his new book, “Advice and Dissent: Why America Suffers When Economics and Politics Collide,” Princeton University economics professor Alan S. Blinder addresses the widening gap between the views of economists and politicians.
+A member of President Bill Clinton’s Council of Economic Advisers, Blinder argues that economists tend to focus on the benefits of economic efficiency while ignoring the human costs of their policy prescriptions.
 But politicians, he writes, use economics “for support, not for illumination,” seeking out economic advice that will support preconceived notions rather than provide objective evaluations.

 6:00 p.m. — Reception